Xgt72/amazon-clone-react-node/README.md

-# Amazon Clone with React and NodeJS
+# Amazon Clone with React, NodeJS and MySQL